katelynrae/Documentation/docs/sunbelt-2019/installation-guide.md

 ### SNAP

-Visit the download page [download page](https://networkcanvas.com/download.html), and download the SNAP version of each app you require.
+Visit the [download page](https://networkcanvas.com/download.html), and download the SNAP version of each app you require.

-The latest alpha versions of the suite will soon be made available available through the Snapcraft Store by searching for the names of the apps.
-For the time being these versions may not fully functional.
+The latest alpha versions of the suite will soon be made available through the Snapcraft Store by searching for the names of the apps.
+For the time being these versions may not be fully functional.
 In particular, functions that require network or device access may not work correctly, or at all.

 ## Notes on installation for Android